-Citigroup Inc. (C)’s new co-presidents, Jamie Forese and Manuel Medina-Mora, received a combined $1.2 million last year from their holdings in internal private-equity investment funds.
+Citigroup Inc. (C:US)’s new co-presidents, Jamie Forese and Manuel Medina-Mora, received a combined $1.2 million last year from their holdings in internal private-equity investment funds.

 Forese, 49, got $755,675 in total distributions from his stakes in two of the funds while Medina-Mora, 62, received $418,800 from one of the funds, according to a regulatory filing today by the New York-based firm.
 The Citigroup Employee Fund of Funds I and Citigroup Capital Partners II seek to profit from private-equity investments, the filing shows.